ETHOS.GLAES

 Recommended installation

-The recommended way to install GLAES is to use the conda-package manager.
-This will ensure that all dependancies are installed correctly and that the package is compatible with your system.
+The recommended way to install GLAES is to use the conda package manager.
+This will ensure that all dependencies are installed correctly and that the package is compatible with your system.

-Using the conda package manager of your choice (we recommend mambaforge), you can install GLAES with the following command:
+Using the conda package manager of your choice (we recommend miniforge), you can install GLAES with the following command:

 conda install -c conda-forge glaes